 In the same vein, prospecting and qualifying is neither a fast nor simple process.
-Separating prospecting from selling allows each team to focus all their energy on one task, instead of dividing their time between two different and time-consuming objectives.
+Separating prospecting from selling allows each team to focus all its energy on one task — instead of dividing their time between two different and time-consuming objectives.

-"A sales development team takes some of the prospecting and qualifying burden off your quota-carrying reps' shoulders," Hiatt writes.
-"But its grander purpose is to become a training ground for your sales organization.
+According to him, "A sales development team takes some of the prospecting and qualifying burden off your quota-carrying reps' shoulders...but its grander purpose is to become a training ground for your sales organization.
 It's a place for your SDRs to prove they can become quota-carrying reps and should feed new reps into your organization every year. "

 The point at which an SDR passes a lead to a salesperson will vary from company to company.
 It rests on how your sales team defines what makes a lead "sales qualified."

-There are several different frameworks for sales qualification: BANT (Budget, Authority, Need, Timeline), ANUM (Authority, Need, Urgency, Money), and GPCT, to name a few.
+There are several different frameworks for sales qualification: BANT (Budget, Authority, Need, Timeline), ANUM (Authority, Need, Urgency, Money), and GPCT — to name a few.

 But no matter what framework you use to qualify leads, SDRs should become adept at uncovering the following:

-- Whether they're talking to a decision maker.
-If the contact is a low-level employee with no purchasing power, it's imperative to figure that out sooner rather than later.
+- Whether they're talking to a decision-maker: If the contact is a low-level employee with no purchasing power, it's imperative to figure that out sooner rather than later.

-- Whether the company could use your product.
-If your product or service solves a problem that doesn't exist in your lead's industry, it's not a good idea to pass that lead along to a sales rep.
+- Whether the company could use your product: If your product or service solves a problem that doesn't exist in your lead's industry, it's not a good idea to pass that lead along to a sales rep.

-- Whether the lead's problems can be solved by your product.
-Every company has different needs.
+- Whether the lead's problems can be solved by your product: Every company has different needs.
 Digging a little deeper to find out exactly where a lead needs help is critical to determining whether or not your product can solve the problem.

 Many organizations have their SDRs go a step further than this basic qualification to get a better sense of whether a lead is ready to buy.
 They require SDRs to look for two additional pieces of information:

-- Whether the lead needs a solution in the near future.
-It's possible that at the time your SDRs first make contact with a lead, their problems aren't serious enough to warrant a purchase.
+- Whether the lead needs a solution in the near future: It's possible that at the time your SDRs first make contact with a lead, their problems aren't serious enough to warrant a purchase.
 This doesn't mean the lead is dead, but passing it along too soon is a waste of sales reps' time.

-- What kind of budget the lead is working with.
-This isn't the time to get into specific pricing breakdowns or negotiations, but it's important to know if your product is priced in the same ballpark as what a lead can afford.
+- What kind of budget the lead is working with: This isn't the time to get into specific pricing breakdowns or negotiations, but it's important to know if your product is priced in the same ballpark as what a lead can afford.

-As outlined above, an SDR’s responsibility is to find out as much as possible about a lead's company, pain points, and need for a solution.
+An SDR or BDR's ultimate responsibility is to find out as much as possible about a lead's company, pain points, and need for a solution.
 Early conversations should revolve around gathering this information.